ReliaV-dev/SPFYpy/README.md

-# SpotifyRCMDpy
+# SpotifyRCMD
-Spotify program by python .
+It is a Python program using Spotify api. use module : #Spotipy